pascalr/admin/docs/grant_application.md

 Over a quarter of global greenhouse gas emissions is emitted because of food.
 Sources like transportation, packaging, heavy carbon-footprint diets and food waste could all be improved.
 A simple solution is to cook by yourself from good, raw ingredients.
 But it takes a lot of time to cook properly every day.
 We want to help.
 We want to make eating good food at home in an environmentally-friendly way easy.

 This is why we invented Heda, the pantry robot, to assist you in everyday cookings tasks.
-It can store, retrieve, stir, soak, filter, sieve, blend and more.
-It lives in a cupboard which can store up to 90 kg of food.
+It can store, weigh, retrieve, stir, blend and more.
+It lives in a cupboard which can store over
+75 kilos of food.
 The food is stored in glass containers which can be filled in bulk without packaging.
 The glass containers helps you see what and how much you have really easily.
 You are in the grocery store and don't remember if you have any sugar left?
 No worries.
 The robot keeps the inventory and you can access it from anywhere, anytime.
 It keeps an eye out for low items and generates a grocery list automatically.

 Heda's robotic arm has a lot of potential to help you cook.
 It can fetch all the ingredients needed for a recipe and let you add as much as you are inspired.
 It can do some mixes.
 For example, it can mix some spices together.
 It can do many types of batter like pancake or cake batter.
 You give it milk and eggs, and it we make all the batter by itself.
 You don't have any milk for your pancakes?
 No worries.
 It can make some vegetable milk by itself.
 Just the right amount needed or more to drink.
 And when you're done cooking, you put the containers back on the shelf and it stores everything.

+One of our core values is openness.
+We strongly believe it is important in order to have freedom and control over what you own.
+This is why all the hardware and the software will be released open-sourced along with the product.
+Also, all our recipes will be freely available for everyone.

+I started working on this idea at the beginning of 2020, just before Covid started.
+I've come a long way since the early prototype.
+But now I need your help to push the idea even further and turn it into a real product.
+Receiving this grant would allow me to continue working full time on the project and to hire someone to grow the company.

 _Voir un clip d'une usine de transformation alimentaire avec beaucoup de cheminée (https://www.pexels.com/video/aerial-view-of-industrial-area-5462676/)_
 _https://www.pexels.com/video/people-sorting-out-through-a-pile-of-plastics-3192259/_